Readit News logoReadit News

 lanternfish commented on Magma: A foundation model for multimodal AI agents microsoft.github.io/Magma... · Posted by u/SerCe

-erikig · 10 months ago
+erikig · a year ago

 The multimodal capabilities especially on next action prediction are quite impressive; watching the github to see if & when they'll open source this: https://github.com/microsoft/Magma